GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can proc In Sync by not targeting any mob with it (double-tap it)
 - it's good after locking targets to throw it sideways to avoid making it collide with obstacles in front of you
 ##### Blinder
-- has an area of effect and will blind multiple mobs if they're close to each other
+- has an area of effect and will therefore blind multiple mobs if they're close to each other
 ##### Burster
 - affected by DTA